vorakl/vbl/README.md

 always have the latest version of each module or even get stuck to a specific version if a reproducibility is needed.

-Basically, for me using these modules help to

-1. reuse the same code everywhere which is checked and proved by the time
-2. simplify and speed up a development
-3. increase code readability

 ## Modules

 * [sys](https://github.com/vorakl/bash-libs/tree/master/src.docs/content/pages/sys.rst)